 EXAMS AND QUALIFICATIONS

-Latin American Exams and Qualifications
+Latin American exams and qualifications

-The Imperial Society of Teachers of Dancing Latin American exams and Medal Tests are recognised internationally for their quality and excellence.
+Our Latin American exams and Medal Tests are recognised internationally for their quality and excellence.

 For medallists who enjoy the thrill of competing against others of their grade, the Society runs three major competitions a year, plus smaller regional events.
 Latin American Dance is a wonderful way of making friends, keeping fit and enjoying a social evening in the friendly atmosphere of your local dance studio.